LemmySmackett/LemmySmackettCom/content/stories/mature/spider-man_into_the_fleshlight-verse.md

 Gwen puzzles.
 "Paul?
 Who's Paul?"

 The light in Spider-Man's eyes fades, his gaze turning distant and hollow.
-"The last in a long line of men sent by God himself to cuck me." Ω
+"The last in a long line of men sent by God himself to cuck me." ■